ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 * What command do you run to **define a dynamic group** that represents all students with a last name starting with the letter 'A'?

-Add the following in the `.ldif` file or in a `ldifmodify` command.
+Add the following in the `.ldif` file or in a `ldapmodify` command.

 ```
 dn: cn=StdA,ou=Groups,dc=contacts,dc=heigvd,dc=ch